Intensive pig farming: Dispute regarding farming methods

 Intensive piggeries have been negatively contrasted with free range systems.
 Such systems usually refer not to a group-pen or shedding system, but to outdoor farming systems.
 Those that support outdoor systems usually do so on the grounds that they are more animal friendly and allow pigs to experience natural activities (e.g., wallowing in mud, relating to young, rooting soil).
 Outdoor systems are usually less economically productive due to increased space requirements and higher morbidity, (though, when dealing with the killing of piglets and other groups of swine, the methods are the same.)
 They also have a range of environmental impacts, such as denitrification of soil and erosion.
 Outdoor pig farming may also have welfare implications, for example, pigs kept outside may get sunburnt and are more susceptible to heat stress than in indoor systems, where air conditioning or similar can be used.
 Outdoor pig farming may also increase the incidence of worms and parasites in pigs.
 Management of these problems depends on local conditions, such as geography, climate, and the availability of skilled staff.

 In certain environmental conditions – for example, a temperate climate – outdoor pig farming of these breeds is possible.
 However, there are many other breeds of pig suited to outdoor rearing, as they have been used in this way for centuries, such as Gloucester Old Spot and Oxford Forest.
 Following the UK ban of sow stalls, the British Pig Executive indicates that the pig farming industry in the UK has declined.
 The increase in production costs has led to British pig-products being more expensive than those from other countries, leading to increased imports and the need to position UK pork as a product deserving a price premium.

-In 1997, Grampian Country Foods, then the UK's largest pig producer, pointed out that pigmeat production costs in the UK were 44 p/kg higher than on the continent.
+In 1997, Grampian Country Foods, then the UK's largest pig producer, said that pigmeat production costs in the UK were 44 p/kg higher than on the continent.
 Grampian stated that only 2 p/kg of this was due to the ban on stalls; the majority of the extra costs resulted from the then strength of sterling and the fact that at that time meat and bone meal had been banned in the UK but not on the continent.
 A study by the Meat and Livestock Commission in 1999, the year that the gestation crate ban came into force, found that moving from gestation crates, to group housing added just 1.6 pence to the cost of producing 1 kg of pigmeat.
 French and Dutch studies show that even in the higher welfare group housing systems – ones giving more space and straw – a kg of pigmeat costs less than 2 pence more to produce than in gestation crates.